What is Quali-Dec?

 Quali-Dec aims to reduce the practice of non-medically justified caesarean sections and to encourage natural childbirth

 Quali-Dec aims to reduce the practice of non-medically justified caesarean sections and to encourage natural childbirth.
 It provides pregnant women, their relatives and health professionals with non-clinical tools and researchers with evaluation studies on caesarean sections to guide the choice of the most appropriate mode of delivery.
 Quali-Dec provides objective and scientific analysis and information on the advantages and disadvantages of each mode of delivery (natural or planned caesarean).

-Based on the recommendations of the World Health Organization (WHO) and scientific studies, our strategy consists of four components aimed at reducing non-medically justified Caesarean sections.
+Based on the recommendations of the World Health Organisation and scientific studies, the Quali-Dec strategy is based on 4 components aimed at reducing non-medically justified caesarean sections: